 10 Linux Server Distros That Could Save You a Bundle

 Linux powers the majority of the world's websites, data centers, and development efforts.
-Consider this list of 10 business-oriented Linux distributions an all-in-one-place collection of information on those possibilities.
+Consider this list of ten business-oriented Linux distributions as an all-in-one-place collection of information on the best of those possibilities.
 The list is in no particular order.

 Red Hat Linux is at the top of any Linux distribution list that's related to business use.
 It is the most successful Linux company to date.
 Red Hat had business in mind from day one with its focus on enterprise performance, usability and security.
 Red Hat took an early lead in corporate deployments and has never left that position.

-Today, Red Hat not only still boasts its position in the market but also continues to make strides in virtualization, security and e-commerce.
+Today, Red Hat not only still boasts its elite position in the Linux server market but also continues to make strides in virtualization, security and e-commerce.
 Red Hat is for serious business.

-SUSE Linux, now owned by Attachmate, still provides excellent support on a very stable and mission-critical capable operating system.
+SUSE Linux, now owned by Micro Focus, still provides excellent support on a very stable and mission-critical capable operating system.
 Stability is the operative word for SUSE Linux Enterprise Server (SLES).
-SLES might not make your technical staff excited with leading-edge technology but you'll sleep better at night knowing you have SLES' stability and security maintaining your business services.
+While SLES might not make your technical staff excited with leading-edge technology, you'll sleep better at night knowing you have the top-notch stability and security of SLES maintaining your business services.

-And, when you need help, SUSE support is there for you.
-SUSE support ranks No. 1 by its customers and partners.
+And when you need help, SUSE support is there for you.
+SUSE support ranks number one by its customers and partners.
 Stability, security and excellent support all spell business in a climate that's hungry for customer dedication.
 SUSE receives recommendations from Microsoft, SAP and VMware.